 I recently read a news article proclaiming NOLA (New Orleans, Louisiana) the number one destination for “foodie vacations.”
 The truth is that New Orleans has been top of my travel wish list in the entire world, and certainly my number one in the U.S…

-So, what are the classic must-haves on your foodie vacation to New Orleans?
+So, what are the classic must-eats on your foodie vacation there?

-Here’s the list I wish someone had given me before I arrived.
+Here’s the list of New Orleans eateries I wish someone had given me before I arrived.

 Café Du Monde